aQaTL/aqaSend/README.md

 ## Database

 - For files, we probably don't need a database
     - But it might be a good idea to use sqlite for accounts and/or file tracking
 - Files will be stored on disk
 - Group the files in directories based on their storage options
     - So, have directories for files that should be deleted after an hour, day, 1 or 10 downloads

+### HDD - HashMap Dump Database

+For my personal needs, I don't think I need a full database and can manage my data set just fine by straight-up loading it into a HashMap.

+Dealing with threading.

+Well,

 # Messaging protocol